openstack-archive/fuel-plugin-rally/doc/source/user.rst

 #.
 Click on the Settings tab of the Fuel web UI.

 #.
-Scroll down the page and select the Rally in the left column.
+Selecto Other item on the left menu and find Rally plugins listing.

 4. Select the Rally Plugin checkbox and fill-in the required fields.